 All you need is a desire to learn, a motorcycle valid temporary permit (or endorsement), the proper clothing and the right attitude.
 For the motorcycle temporary permit to be valid, you must take and pass a knowledge test at an exam station.

-Classroom instruction is an integral part of the success of the Basic Rider Course.
+Classroom instruction is an integral part of the success of the Basic Rider Skills.
 A rider handbook is provided, and the lessons learned through active discussion and participation help riders to be safer on the road.

 Motorcycle Ohio provides:

 Helmets - Department of Transportation (DOT) - Approved

 There are both 3/4 (open) and full-face helmets available to borrow during the riding portions of the course.
 If you borrow an open-faced helmet from Motorcycle Ohio or use your own, you will need to provide eye protection such as sunglasses, safety glasses or goggles.
 Full-face helmets with the face shield closed do not require additional eye protection.

 Students are encouraged to use their own helmets, as long as the helmet is DOT-approved and has a sticker certifying the DOT approval.

 Student-owned scooters may be used in the BRS/BRS-RR.
 The authorization to use a student-owned scooter will vary by site.

 In certain situations students may be able to use their own motorcycle.
 Students must have a good reason why they need to use their own motorcycle.